 We proudly celebrate and support the diversity of our student body through ongoing efforts that include student groups such as the Multicultural Club, Feminist Club, and Gay-Straight Alliance.
 In collaboration with school-sponsored groups, our community honors educational emphasis periods such as Black History Month, National Hispanic Heritage Month, Women’s History Month, and Holocaust Remembrance Day as learning opportunities for the entire campus community each year.

-Additionally, the school seeks to include diverse guest speakers in Community Meetings, including Dr. John Lane, Director of Academic Affairs at the South Carolina Commission on Higher Education; Fletcher Smith, Former South Carolina State Representative; and South Carolina Representative Chandra Dillard.
+Additionally, the school seeks to include diverse guest speakers in Community Meetings.
+These have included Dr. John Lane, Director of Academic Affairs at the South Carolina Commission on Higher Education; Fletcher Smith, Former South Carolina State Representative; and South Carolina Representative Chandra Dillard.

 - Diversity and Inclusion Council